dado3212/hitman-hash-reversal/README.md

 * ECPT
   No info.
 * ERES
-  From TEMP dependency (materialdescriptor) <- can do temporary ones if we need it
+  From TEMP dependency (materialdescriptor).
 * FXAS
-  From hex_strings, except for 3 of them <- can do more here to try and get the last 3
+  From hex_strings, except for 3 of them (two of them are in a known form)
+* GFXI
+  Names from ORES and REPO file.
+Appears to be missing a lot of info.
+* JSON

 * ORES
   From ORES hex_strings.
 Maybe futzing?